 At this point, I wonder if the problem is bigger than just this show.
 World of Color works but none of the subsequent iterations have, although we can argue semantics over the Christmas editions.
 Maybe the original deserves more praise?
 Pulling off a 25+ minute water and lights show to a standing audience is an achievement and one that’s not easily copied.
 In the future, maybe it’s time to try something completely different with more of a plot-driven idea.

 World of Color – ONE does certain things really well and is nowhere near the worst nighttime spectacular I’ve seen.
+After coming back to it a few times since the original viewing, I really enjoy the first 5 or 10 minutes before the transitions become frustrating.
 There are parts that fall flat and that hold the show back.
 I don’t think this edition will be particularly memorable.
 For now, it seems only the original is destined for that designation.

 Have you seen World of Color – ONE?
 Let us know what thoughts you have, along with any questions, in the comments below.
 Planning a trip to Disneyland Resort?
 Check out our Disneyland Trip Planning Guide to help you out.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends and like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!